Vacation Inspiration: Traveling to Myrtle Beach, South Carolina With Young Kids

 Mini Golf

-They take their mini golf VERY seriously in Mrytle Beach, which is great because so does my family.
-Though my son is only five, he made for a challenging competitor with not one but two hole in ones!
+Myrtle Beach takes its mini golf very seriously, which is great because so does my family.
+Though my son was only five, he made for a challenging competitor with not one, but two hole-in-ones.
 When you step onto the green here, you’re not just entering into the Mini Golf Capital of the World, you’re embarking on a totally new adventure.

 Broadway at the Beach

-If you’re family is into attractions and doesn’t mind the crowds, this is where you want to be!
-Just a 10-15 minute walk from our resort, Broadway at the Beach stands alone as by far the most popular tourist destination in the entire Myrtle Beach area.
-Some of the best attractions for younger families are their Ripley’s Aquarium, Pelicans Ball Park, the carousel, and Dino Park.
-They also have one of those old times portrait studios to make for a fun family memory!
+If your family enjoys flashy attractions and doesn’t mind the crowds, Broadway at the Beach is where you want to be.
+Just a 10-15 minute walk from our resort, Broadway at the Beach stands out as the most popular tourist destination in the entire Myrtle Beach area.

 EdVenture Myrtle Beach